 3. The preliminary plan describing a development challenge (min 600 words) The preliminary plan should demonstrate at least one key challenge from the applicant's previous (or current) workplace environment which is in need of an innovative solution that improves clinical delivery of eye care.
 One of the most important evaluation criteria of the preliminary plan is the concreteness of the plan.
 The plan demonstrates the applicant's capability to approach working life-based development assignment.
 The development assignment can be the theme of the master thesis.

-1) Clinical work experience; 2) Future challenges of eye care, and 3) Basic ocular anatomy and physiology- and pathology-related questions.
+Interview topics include: 1) Clinical work experience 2) Future challenges of eye care 3) Basic ocular anatomy and physical-and pathology- related questions.

 New Master’s degree in Clinical Optometry begins in Oamk